leandrochavesf/nodejs-iniciando-backend-gobarber/STEPS.md

 ### Lesson: "Cadastro de usuários"

-39. Create a controller of User in app/controller/Usercontroller.js Function Store to add a new User on database,
+39. Create a controller of User in app/controller/UserController.js function Store to add a new User on database,

 40. Import UserController in Routes.js to configure a route to add User.

-41. Code a test to identify double entry on database on momento of add User
+41. Code a test to identify double entry on database in moment of add User

-42. We don't need return all parameters, so We wipe some parameters to return in User.Controller.js.store()
+42. We don't need return all parameters, so We wipe some parameters to return in UserController.store()

 ### Lesson: "Gerando hash da senha"